mainwp/mainwp/readme.txt

 == Description ==

-The [MainWP WordPress Manager](https://mainwp.com) Dashboard plugin allows you to control multiple WordPress websites **(even those on different hosting)** from your own private self-hosted WordPress website.
+The [MainWP WordPress Manager](https://mainwp.com) Dashboard plugin allows you to control multiple WordPress websites **(even those on different hosting)** from your own WordPress website.

 🎉 Over **600k websites are being managed by 10k active dashboards**, which makes 60 sites on average.

-And, MainWP is the only WordPress sites management plugin with **over 2000** ⭐⭐⭐⭐⭐ reviews.
+And, MainWP is the only WordPress sites management plugin with **over 2000** ⭐⭐⭐⭐⭐ reviews on wp.org.
+Additionally, [here's](https://mainwp.com/love/) what our users have to say about MainWP.

 == How is MainWP different from ManageWP and other SaaS WordPress Management plugins? ==

-MainWP is a free, open-source, and self-hosted plugin to manage multiple WordPress websites from a single WordPress website, ensuring **complete privacy for you and your clients.**
+MainWP is a free, open-source, and self-hosted plugin to manage multiple sites from a single WordPress website, ensuring **complete privacy for you and your clients.**

 It is designed for WordPress professionals who realize that WP management for yourself and your clients is **more than just plugin and theme updates.**